MSR Codes with Linear Field Size and Smallest Sub-packetization for Any Number of Helper Nodes: Introduction

 When discussing our $(n,k,\ell = s^{\lceil n/s \rceil})$ MSR code, we always assume that $n$ is divisible by $s$.
 For the case of $s\nmid n$, the construction can be easily obtained by removing some nodes from a slightly longer code in the divisible case.
 Similarly, when we discuss our $(n,k,\ell = s^{\lceil n/(s+1) \rceil})$ MSR code, we always assume that $n$ is divisible by $s+1$.

-The rest of this paper is organized as follows: In Section~\ref{sect:cons}, we give the constructions of two new MSR codes.
-In Section~\ref{sect:example}, we provide a concrete example of $(n, k, \ell = s^{n/s})$ MSR codes and use it to illustrate how to prove the MDS property and the optimal repair bandwidth.
-In Section~\ref{sect:mds}, we prove the MDS property of the new codes.
-In Section~\ref{sect:repair}, we prove that these two classes of MDS array codes have the optimal repair bandwidth.
+The rest of this paper is organized as follows: In Section~\ref{sect:preliminary}, we present notations and essential terminology to establish a framework of our code constructions.
+In Section~\ref{sect:code1}, we present the construction of $(n, k, \ell = s^{n/s})$ MSR codes with optimal access property, prove its MDS property and demonstrate that the above class of MDS array codes achieves the optimal repair bandwidth for single node failure.
+In Section~\ref{sect:code2}, we propose another class of MSR codes, which are not optimal-access but with smaller sub-packetization level $\ell = s^{n/(s+1)}$.